mrtrpak/Google-Ads-Certification-Training/README.md

   in Google Ads reports.

 ### Select Your Bid Strategy

+- Automated bidding uses **machine learning** to set the right bid for every auction.

 1) **Target Search Page Location:** automated bidding strategy to show your ad on the top of the page or on the first page of Google search results.
 2) **Target Impression Share:** automatically sets bids with the goal of showing your ad on the